Q: What is a Cataract?

-A: Prior to your cataract surgery, you’re vision will undergo additional testing for blended vision.
-The goal of blended vision is to make your dominate eye for distance and your non-dominate eye for near.
+A: Prior to your cataract surgery, your vision will undergo additional testing for blended vision.
+The goal of blended vision is to make your dominant eye for distance and your non-dominant eye for near.
 With blended vision, your eyes will focus together to reduce or eliminate your independence on glasses.

 A: In most cases, they are not covered by insurance.
-This will add some out of pocket expense, however it is important to note the majority of cataract surgery is covered by insurance, as well as the surgeons fee which will cost the same regardless of the lens implant you choose.
+This will add some out-of-pocket expense, however, it is important to note that the majority of cataract surgery is covered by insurance, as well as the surgeons' fee which will cost the same regardless of the lens implant you choose.

 Q: Is a premium lens or blended vision worth it?

 A: Think of it like this.
 Your vision is something you will use every waking moment of your life.
 If it’s something you can afford, then it is definitely worth it.
-If a PIOL is something you are interested in, mention it during your cataract consultation.
-Remember, with a premium lens implant or blended vision, most patients can do most of the time without glasses.
+If a Premium Intraocular Lens is something you are interested in, please mention it during your cataract consultation.
+Remember, with a premium lens implant or blended vision, patients can do most things the majority of the time without glasses.